Deception in the Name of God (courtesy of Peter Popoff)

 A correspondent to this website reported to me that she and her husband received an identical letter with added words from a Rev. Paul Lewis in June 2007, exactly ten years after I received my Peter Popoff letter.
 (I've verified the existence of the Lewis letter and now have it in my possession.)
 In November 2007 another correspondant wrote to tell me that he had received the same letter from a Rev. Jim Whittington (who's based in Atlanta).

-(One of the best and very sobering reality-based / Scripturally sound instructional video productions you will ever see: "The Signs & Wonders Movement Exposed" DVD.)
+(One of the best and very sobering reality-based / Scripturally sound instructional video productions available on DVD: "The Signs & Wonders Movement Exposed".)

-If you examine the last paragraph of the letter above you will notice that Popoff connects a person's financial contribution to his ministry with obedience to the Holy Spirit.
-In contrast to this teaching, the Lord Jesus Christ told the Pharisees (the religious Popoffs of the time) that He desires mercy and not sacrifice (see Matthew 9:13; 12:7).
+If you examine the last paragraph of the letter above you will notice that Popoff (or his ghost writer) connects a person's financial contribution (sacrifice) to his ministry with obedience to the Holy Spirit.
+In contrast to this teaching, the Lord Jesus Christ told the Pharisees (the religious Popoffs of the time) that He desires mercy and not sacrifice (see Matthew 9:13; 12:7; reference also Psalm 51:17).
 Popoff uses spiritual manipulation in order to increase his wealth.
 He associates his evil intent with the will and Spirit of God (thus committing blasphemy of the Holy Spirit).
-Indeed, if Popoff has no shame or no guilt knowing that he has maligned the name of God and damaged and ruined lives throughout the world the case can be made that he has probably already crossed over into the unpardonable sin (but no one is unredeemable).
-If he does not take this last opportunity given unto him to repent his soon and eventual destruction will be swift (2 Peter 2:1-3).
+Indeed, if Popoff has no shame or no guilt knowing that he has maligned the name of God and damaged and ruined lives throughout the world the case can be made that he has probably already crossed over into the unpardonable sin (but no one is unredeemable; I make this statement not for Popoff's benefit but for those readers who may fear that God will not accept them).
+If the televangelist does not take this last opportunity given unto him to repent his soon and eventual destruction will be swift (2 Peter 2:1-3).

 Popoff is right about one thing: God sees.